contentful/contentful.js/README.md

 ### Link resolution

-contentful.js does, by default, resolve links unless specified otherwise.
+contentful.js does resolve links by default unless specified otherwise.
 To disable it just set `resolveLinks` to `false` when creating the Contentful client.
 Like so

 ```js